 For those that are curious, Wkipedia defines IBS as:

 Irritable bowel syndrome (IBS or spastic colon) is a diagnosis of exclusion.
 It is a functional bowel disorder characterized by chronic abdominal pain, discomfort, bloating, and alteration of bowel habits in the absence of any detectable organic cause.
 In some cases, the symptoms are relieved by bowel movements.
 Diarrhea or constipation may predominate, or they may alternate (classified as IBS-D, IBS-C or IBS-A, respectively).
 IBS may begin after an infection (post-infectious, IBS-PI), a stressful life event, or onset of maturity without any other medical indicators.

 It is interesting that many of the symptoms of IBS are identical to Crohn’s and Colitis.
 Was this a miss diagnosis or simply, my body was generally capable of keeping my Crohn’s in check – however, many of the “typical” symptoms persisted.
-However, at the same time I was never prescribed a colonoscopy to truly see what was going on within my colon or upper GI tract.
+At the same time, I was never prescribed a colonoscopy to truly see what was going on within my colon or upper GI tract.

 Diagnosed with Crohn’s Disease

 As I mentioned in the opening, although not physically injured when it comes to bones or stitches, I did suffer from sever whiplash and was being treated by a physiotherapist several times a week.
 Within two months of the car accident, blood became a normal occurrence with each visit to to the bathroom; within six months – my episodes of diaherra progressed from an episode or two a day to an ongoing basis.

 What was even more concerning was the variety of other symptoms that progressed: